Li Lab

 Spencer Hall’s compilation of postdoc and graduate student advice.

+Candidates with an interest in developing research proposals together are strongly encouraged.
 I always welcome prospective postdocs to discuss about ideas to pursue funding together (postdoc fellowships or grants).
-Feel free to contact me anytime (dli30 at lsu.edu).
+Feel free to contact me anytime (djli at arizona.edu).
 I encourage all postdocs in the lab to apply for external funding whether or not they receive support from me.

-Graduate students (Job ad): We have multiple funded openings for graduate students through the Biology Department and CCT at LSU.
+Graduate students (Job ad): We have multiple funded openings for graduate students through the EEB department.
 Prospective graduate students are expected to be highly motivated and self-driving, with research experiences and interests that are largely overlap with the broad theme of the lab.
 Please see the Publications and Research to determine if your interests match well with those of the lab.
 Both empiricists and theorists are welcome to join the lab given the integrative nature of my research.
-Since CCT is an interdisciplinary program, students from other departments (e.g. Statistics, Computer Science, Geoscience) are welcome to join the lab!
+Since our research is interdisciplinary, students from other departments (e.g., Statistics, Computer Science, Geoscience) are welcome to join the lab!
 Applications from individuals from diverse and underrepresented backgrounds are especially encouraged.

 Selecting a lab and adviser that suits your interests and needs is critical for your success.
 Prospective students thus should contact me via email to discuss about possibilities.
 In the email, please include a 1-2 pages cover letter with past and future research interests, what questions you want to pursue as a graduate student, whether you are interested in pursing a Master’s or Ph.D degree, and why do you want to work in the lab.
 As an adviser, I will provide support to students whenever possible.
 I also expect students to apply for outside funding.
 I strongly encourage entering graduate students to apply for the NSF Graduate Research Fellowship Program (Here is the FAQ for 2021 FYI).